zilishen/documentation/content/nap-waf/v5/configuration-guide/configuration.md

 }
 ```

-Example2: Different brute force configurations can be defined for individual login pages.
+Example2: Different brute force configurations can be defined for individual login pages,
-          With each configuration referencing a specific login page.
+          with each configuration referencing a specific login page.
 ```json
 {
     "policy": {